merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 ### Annotate single-copy core genes and Ribosomal RNAs

-There is a command called {% include PROGRAM name="anvi-run-hmms" %}, which let you use Hidden Markov Models ([HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model)) to annotate the genes in a {% include ARTIFACT name="contigs-db" %} and store that annotation directly back into the database.
+There is a command called {% include PROGRAM name="anvi-run-hmms" %}, which lets you use Hidden Markov Models ([HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model)) to annotate the genes in a {% include ARTIFACT name="contigs-db" %} and store those annotations directly back into the database.
 The anvi'o codebase comes with an integrated set of default {% include ARTIFACT name="hmm-source" text="HMM sources" %}.
 They include models for 6 Ribosomal RNAs (16S, 23S, 5S, 18S, 28S, and 12S).
 They also include three sets of [single-copy core genes](https://anvio.org/vocabulary/#single-copy-core-gene-scg), named `Bacteria_71`, `Archaea_76` and `Protista_83`.
 The first two, `Bacteria_71` and `Archaea_76`, are collections of bacterial and archaeal single-copy core genes (SCGs) curated from [Mike Lee’s](https://twitter.com/AstrobioMike) SCG collections first released in [GToTree](https://academic.oup.com/bioinformatics/article/35/20/4162/5378708), which is an easy-to-use phylogenomics workflow. `Protista_83` is [a curated collection](http://merenlab.org/delmont-euk-scgs) of [BUSCO](https://busco.ezlab.org/) SCGs made by [Tom Delmont](https://twitter.com/tomodelmont).
 These sets of HMMs are used in anvi'o to compute the estimated completeness and redundancy of a genome.

 To annotate our {% include ARTIFACT name="contigs-db" %} with these HHMs, we can simply run {% include PROGRAM name="anvi-run-hmms" %} like this: